peps0791/My-Android-PlayGround/README.md

 2. accelerometer integration -> working.
 3. accelerometer values storage in DB -> working
 4. accelerometer values retreival from DB -> working
+5. fields validation -> working.
+6. table creation on filling fields(name, sex, age, id) in any order.

 # @Kinks

 1. sampling frequency -> delay implemented for 1 second. still not perfectly fine.
 2. DB file and folder get created on the emulator, but not on device.
-3. table should get created on flling up the fields in any order.
-Not sure if thats working.

 # @ToDo